From document piles to verifiable datasets.

 The problem: trusting extraction at scale.

-Chat-based AI tools made summaries and extraction possible across a wide range of formats.
+LLMs understood the context.
+LLM-based tools made summaries and extraction possible across a wide range of formats.
 But the approach breaks at scale: rate limits, context limits, retries, copy-paste workflows, and outputs that drift because each conversation is a little different.

 From one-off prompts to repeatable workflows.